2026 Spring Meetup Speaker Schedule and List of Vendors and Demonstrations, Educational Booths

 • Southeast Ohio Fiberworks, Lisa Heinz — spinning wool (ongoing at booth throughout the afternoon)

-• Woody Acres — presentation at booth
+• Austin Cannon of Woody Acres: How to Make Homemade Tree Bark Rope — presentation at booth

-• Renaissance Farms — presentation at booth
+• Louise Goebel of Renaissance Farms: Botanical Dyeing Q&A — presentation at booth

 Vendors